Emulator Issues #5620

 I think it should be removed.

-Updated by kodiacktech over 11 years ago
+Updated by kodiacktech almost 12 years ago

 I agree with Billiard on this one.
 The performance differences can be statistically significant, but they can also be largely unpredictable.
 Just look at the differences in the above benchmarks.
 One of sees a consistent drop in performance, while the other reports a moderate bump (likely due to Turbo Boost kicking in).